biobricks/pastlevel/README.md

 ```

 A couple of dangers: There is currently no verification that the commit ids are sane.
 As an example it's possible to use the same id as both commit and prev.
 This would break everything.

+You can use the this syntax even if stateless operation is not turned on.
+It will take presedence over stateful operation so you can mix and match if needed.

 # atomicity, frozen views and cleanup